Hydraxon91/diligent-academy-backend-sql-basics-hydra/tasks.md

 ## Task 0: Get familiar with the data structure

 - Open the pets SQL.
+Opened it
-- What are the entities used in this data model?
+- What are the entities used in this data model? pet, pet kind, owner
 - What tables are created?
+pet, pet kind, owner
-- What are the relations between the tables (one, many...)?
+- What are the relations between the tables (one, many...)? one to one
-- What kind of constrains provide these relations?
+- What kind of constraints these relations provide? foreign keys based on ids

 ## Task 1: Insert, delete, update (Data manipulation)